IP Inclusive annual meeting & diversity conference

 - “Resilience awareness”: a workshop on developing personal resilience by Ian Rustige, CEO and Coach at EnergisedEngagement.com

 - “Power, Presence and Impact – how to utilise yours, and nurture it in others”: a workshop about empowering yourself and enabling others in the creation of intentional impact, by Karen Crawley, development coach and former patent attorney

 - “Banter: breaking or making barriers”: a workshop by Stella Chandler from Focal Point Training, about the impact of our language and behaviour in the workplace, and how to stop harmless “banter” becoming a threat to inclusivity

 - “Careers in Ideas 2020”: an introduction to the latest Careers in Ideas resources, with ideas for presenting them to teachers, students and careers advisers and a discussion about their future development, led by Julie Barrett of Purposive Step Consulting and the Careers in Ideas team

 - “Boardrooms on board!”: a discussion about the role of senior decision-makers in advancing the D&I agenda, chaired by Kilburn & Strode’s HR Director Jonathan Clarke, with input from panellists Jessica Chivers, Founder and CEO of The Talent Keeper Specialists; Dr Dwain Neil OBE, co-founder and Chair of Reach Society; and Professor Gwilym Roberts, Chairman of Kilburn & Strode and CIPA Honorary Secretary

 - The IP Inclusive annual meeting, with updates on our 2019 achievements and discussions on our plans and priorities for 2020

 You can find more details in the conference programme.

 In the interests of the environment, most of the delegate papers were made available electronically rather than on paper.
-You can download them here.
+You can download them, together with various follow-up resources, here.